r-packages-mirrror/metabefor/README.md

 <!-- Start of a custom bit for every package -->
 <!--------------------------------------------->

-## Getting started

-The SysRevving book may be a good place to get started (like this package, still under development): <https://sysrevving.com>.

 ## Other useful resources

 For an extensive resource about effect size computation and conversion,